vorakl/vbl/README.md

 ## Versions and Releases

-There are two version files available:
+All existing releases including archives are available on the [Github](https://github.com/vorakl/vbl/releases).
+Releases are always linked to stable versions.
+There are also two version files available:

 * [latest.lst](http://bash.libs.cf/latest.lst),
   for modules located at `http://bash.libs.cf/latest/`